-USB flash drives are very useful, but not everyone has one, and it is not always possible to lay your hands on a Windows recovery disc everytime you want to install Windows 10 on your PC.
+USB flash drives are very useful, but not everyone has one, and it is not always possible to lay your hands on a Windows recovery disk every time you want to install Windows 10 on your PC.

-Thanks to Drivedroid, you can just use the Android phone you carry with you to boot and install Windows 10 on your PC.
+Thanks to DriveDroid, you can install Windows 10 from Android.
 It only takes a few minutes to set it up.

 Before you proceed with this tutorial, ensure that you have the following things in place:

-- 4.5GB free space on your Android device
+- 4.5GB or more free space on your Android device

 - The Windows 10 ISO file

-First off, you need to install Drivedroid on your device.
-Launch the Google Play Store app on your device, search for “Drivedroid” and install from there.
+First, you need to install DriveDroid on your device.
+Launch the Google Play Store app on your device, search for “DriveDroid” and install from there.
 It’s important to note that the current version works best with Android 9 devices.
 However, it’s still one of the best options.

 Once you have it installed, you can run the USB setup wizard to configure the application.
 Hit “Setup” to begin.